 April-2020 update.
 To cope with the covid crisis, like many of you, I've been forced to create a 'shelter-at-home yoga practice' (it's actually something I've been wanting to do for a long time).
 But I'm finding it's hard to stay focused for an hour-long class, so I'm starting with shorter sessions and trying to work up to longer durations over time.
 The good news is that today more than ever, the opportunities to find a class online are truly endless.
-My own studio is offering live streaming as well as access to an ever growing library on Vimeo with their awesome instructors, but there's also an abundance of free classes on youtube.
+Spark offers access to an ever growing library on Vimeo with their awesome instructors, and there's also an abundance of free classes on youtube.

 "When you start to feel more confident, it’s time to explore another layer: a fully intuitive practice."
 (This is my goal!)

 Each session of yoga can be compared to the cycle of life.
 We begin in the womb, live actively, and end in the tomb (corpse pose).
 After which, we return to the fetal position and are born again!
 The payoff of the practice is shivasina and a body & mind that is prepared for meditation.